BRIEF-Bank of New York Mellon Corp says issued $750 million aggregate principal amount of its 3.250% senior medium-term notes

 May 16 Bank Of New York Mellon Corp

-* Bank of New York Mellon Corp says issued $750 million aggregate principal amount of its 3.250% senior medium-term notes series J due 2027 - SEC filing Source text for Eikon: (bit.ly/2rcFyli) Further company coverage:
+* Bank of New York Mellon Corp - issued $750 million aggregate principal amount of its 3.250% senior medium-term notes series J due 2027 - SEC filing

+* Bank of New York Mellon - also issued $1 billion principal amount of its 2.661% fixed rate/floating rate callable senior medium-term notes series J due 2023 Further company coverage:

+* Wageworks inc - wageworks is proposing to sell approximately 1.95 million shares of common stock

 * International Game Technology announces results of tender offer for any and all of its $500 million 7.50% notes due 2019